-Following policies are applicable to all journals of Author Gate Publications
+The following policies apply to all journals of Author Gate Publications

-All open access publications are freely available for anyone to access, view and download throughout the globe in both HTML and PDF versions.
-Author Gate Publications open access journals serve the authors and the wider community of scientists by publishing a high-quality, double blinded peer-reviewed open access content.
+All open-access publications are freely available for anyone to access, view, and download throughout the globe in both HTML and PDF versions.
+Author Gate Publications open access journals serve the authors and the wider community of scientists by publishing high-quality, double-blinded peer-reviewed open-access content.

-1. Author Gate Publications developed its own manuscript management system called ‘author-gate’ (https://www.author-gate.com).
+1. Author Gate Publications developed its manuscript management system called ‘author-gate’ (https://www.author-gate.com).

-2. The ‘author-gate’ is online manuscript management and processing system which allows you to submit articles online and track their status up to the publication stage.
+2. The ‘author-gate’ is an online manuscript management and processing system that allows you to submit articles online and track their status up to the publication stage.

-4. The ‘author-gate’ drastically decreases time spent on processing and peer-reviewing submitted manuscripts.
+4. The ‘author-gate’ drastically decreases the time spent on processing and peer-reviewing submitted manuscripts.

-5. After plagiarism check by iThenticate and manuscripts that are found suitable for publication are sent to two or more expert reviewers by the editor.
+5. After plagiarism check by iThenticate, manuscripts that are found suitable for publication are sent to two or more expert reviewers by the editor.

 6. During submission, the author is asked to provide names of two or three reviewers who have experience in the subject of the submitted manuscript area.
 This step is optional.